 Our ability to come together for in-person instruction depends on suppressing the spread of COVID-19 in our community.
 The broad immunization of our student body will be critical to achieving this goal.
 Because we are a congregate residential community, we must take every step available to prevent this highly infectious disease.
-Therefore, we have added the COVID-19 vaccine to the list of required immunizations.
-This additional requirement will become effective at the start of the Summer 2021 term.
+Therefore, we have added the COVID-19 vaccine, including a booster, to the list of required immunizations.
 To read more about this decision, click here.

 We know a small percentage of students will have concerns about vaccinations, be it for medical or religious reasons.
 Saint Mary's will make every effort to accommodate a verified exemption, providing the request is submitted according to the following process:

-Students with medical conditions that contraindicate receiving a vaccine must submit supporting documentation from their healthcare provider in order to receive an exemption from immunization.
+Students with medical conditions that contraindicate receiving a single specific vaccine or all vaccines must submit supporting documentation from their healthcare provider in order to receive an exemption from immunization.

 A student must email the Health and Counseling Center at email@example.com to request a document that they will then give to their health care provider.
 It outlines the requirements for medical exemptions for an immunization(s) and advises the provider what information is needed by the College, and how it should be submitted.

-Students requesting an exemption for religious reasons must email the Health and Counseling Center at firstname.lastname@example.org to request a document outlining the steps and requirements for a religious exemption.
+Religious exemptions from vaccination requirements will not be considered for a single vaccine, given that many of the required vaccinations by the College share development, testing, and manufacturing processes.
+Students requesting an exemption for religious reasons for all vaccination requirements must email the Health and Counseling Center at firstname.lastname@example.org to request a document outlining the steps and requirements for a religious exemption.
 These requirements include a personally written, detailed letter explaining the basis for their objection to immunization(s), along with supporting documentation from an official representative from their religious or faith organization.